agalwood/Motrix/README.md

 English | [简体中文](./README-CN.md)

-Support downloading HTTP, FTP, BitTorrent, Magnet, Baidu Net Disk and other resources.
+Motrix a full-featured download manager that support downloading HTTP, FTP, BitTorrent, Magnet, Baidu Net Disk and other resources.

-Hello everyone, I am an interested desktop application developer 🤓.
-I developed a full-featured download manager in my spare time for my hobbies.
-Its name is Motrix.
-I completed its interface design, application icons, completed most of the coding, and opened it source.

-I think that its interface is beautiful, easy to operate, and rich in configuration 😌, I hope you will like it 👻.
+It has a clean and simple interface and is easy to use.
+I hope you will like it 👻.

 [Official Website](https://motrix.app)